-Another alternative would be to use a ceramic substrate or an aluminum core board such as Thermal Clad[TM].
-Using a board material such as Thermal Clad, an aluminum core board, the power dissipation can be doubled using the same footprint.
+The 83.3°C/W assumes the use of the recommended footprint on a glass epoxy printed circuit board to achieve a power dissipation of 1.5 watts.
+Another alternative would be to use a ceramic substrate or an aluminum core board such as Thermal CladTM.
+Using a board material such as Thermal Clad, a higher power dissipation of 1.6 watts can be achieved using the same footprint.